-As of June 30, 2014, the number of holders of record of the Company's Common Stock was approximately 180.
+As of June 30, 2014, the number of holders of record of the Company's Common Stock was approximately 134.
 Such number of owners was determined from the Company's shareholders records and does not include beneficial owners of the Company's Common Stock whose shares are held in the names of various brokers, clearing agencies or other nominees.
+Including beneficial holders there are approximately 369 shareholders of the Company's Common Stock.